eliseekn/jstore/README.md

 Shopping cart template with Bootsrap/jQuery and PHP/MySQL

 ## Installation
-Import file db.sql in your MySQL database et voilà!
+1. Import file db.sql in your MySQL database
+2. Edit file "server/database.php" with your database connection information